David de Gea: 2016–17 season

 Under new Manchester United manager José Mourinho, De Gea made his first appearance of the season in the FA Community Shield against Premier League winners Leicester City.
 The match ended in a 2–1 victory for United.
 De Gea started the Premier League season by keeping 2 clean sheets in his first 3 games against Southampton and Hull City.
 De Gea was part of the Manchester United team which lost 4–0 to Chelsea, their heaviest Premier League defeat since the 6–1 loss against Manchester City in October 2011.
+On 26 February 2017, he won his first EFL Cup title after a 3–2 victory over Southampton in the final.

 On 20 April 2017, De Gea was selected as a goalkeeper in the PFA Team of the Year for the fourth time in his career.
+On 24 May, he won his third trophy of the season, as Manchester United beat Ajax 2–0 in the Europa League final, despite being an unused substitute to Sergio Romero in that match.

 2017–18 season

 On 17 September 2017, at the fifth match of the Premier League against Everton, De Gea made his fourth clean sheet of the season and 100th overall for Manchester United.

 On 2 December 2017, in a 3–1 win over Arsenal, De Gea recorded 14 saves and equalled the mark that was shared by Tim Krul and Vito Mannone as the Premier League record for the greatest number of saves in a single game and he also won the Man of the Match award.

 On 18 April 2018, De Gea was selected as a goalkeeper in the PFA Team of the Year for the fifth time as the only Manchester United player.

 On 11 May 2018, after a 0–0 draw against West Ham, De Gea earned his 18th clean sheet of the season and also secured his first Premier League Golden Glove since he joined Manchester United in 2011.